-I am a third year PhD Student in the Centre for Geophysical and Astrophysical Fluid Dynamics, Solar-Terrestrial Plasmas and Space Weather.
+I am a final year PhD Student in the Centre for Geophysical and Astrophysical Fluid Dynamics, Solar-Terrestrial Plasmas and Space Weather.
 Under the supervision of Dr Claire Foullon, I am in receipt of an STFC funded Studentship for a 'Multi-Spacecraft Investigation of Solar and Heliospheric Plasmas'.
 My second supervisor is Professor Andrew Hillier.

 I graduated from the University of Exeter in 2018 with an MSci Mathematics (Geophysical and Astrophysical Fluid Dynamics) and a College Commendation.
 My master's project was titled 'STEREO Investigation of High-Latitude Coronal Mass Ejections', which applied stereoscopic triangulation methods to remote-sensing data from NASA's twin-STEREO spacecraft.

 My research interests include solar and heliospheric plasmas and Space Weather, with a particular interest in Coronal Mass Ejections (CMEs).
 I work with both in-situ and remote sensing data using multi-spacecraft observations and methods to examine CMEs, their properties, and evolution.

 I became a Fellow of the Royal Astronomical Society in October 2018.
 I am the Advocacy Team Lead for the RAS Early Career Network Committee, providing support, networking, and advice for early career Fellows.
 Our events have included:

 - RAS ECN Finding Your First Post-Doctoral Role

 - RAS ECN Careers Lunch at the National Astronomy Meeting 2021